KNIME logo

 Predictive analytics

-Predictive analytics is a process that uses statistical techniques and machine learning algorithms to analyze current and historical data to make predictions about future events and trends.
+Predictive analytics uses statistical modeling, data mining, and machine learning techniques to analyze historical data and forecast future events or trends.

 Predictive model